deboogerxyz/ah4/README.md

 Project is licensed under [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html) or later version.

-Includes projects licensed under other licenses.
+Project includes projects licensed under other licenses.
 See `libs/*.LICENSE` files for more information.